You forgot you said you loved me / swore you’d never cause me pain

 THE STUFF OF FANTASY

 In creating the soundtrack for Remember My Name, Alan Rudolph sought out 83-year-old retired (for 25 years) jazz great Alberta Hunter to write and perform nine songs for the film.
 It's said she has a brief walk-on in the film, but I've yet to catch it.
-Popular in the '20s & '30s, she enjoyed a late-career resurgence that lasted until her death in 1989.
+Popular in the '20s & '30s, she enjoyed a late-career resurgence which lasted until her death in 1989.

 Anthony Perkins and Barry Berenson had been married about four years when they began work together in Remember My Name.
 Berry, the younger sister of actress/model Marisa Berenson, was a photographer and model herself.
 She and Perkins had two sons and remained wed until his death in 1992.
 Berenson died tragically at the age of 53, a passenger on one of the planes that crashed into the World Trade Towers on Sept.
 11, 2001.

-It's your time now/But it's gonna be mine some sweet day
+It's your time now / But it's gonna be mine some sweet day